atomiv/atomiv.github.io/content/_authors/igor-bogdanovic.md

 github: https://github.com/giga0
 city: Belgrade
 country: Serbia
-degree: Nuxt.js, PWA, Vue JS 2
+degree: Certificate of Completion
-university: Maximilian Schwarzmüller on Udemy
+university: Udemy

-short_bio: Igor is a JavaScript Developer, interested in JavaScript client frameworks (Vue & React) on the frontend and Node.js runtime environment on the backend.
+short_bio: Igor is a JavaScript Developer, with experience in frontend development with Vue & React and backend development with Node.js.
 ---
-Igor is a JavaScript Developer, interested in JavaScript client frameworks (Vue & React) on the frontend and Node.js runtime environment on the backend.
-He has joined Atomiv to share his experience in frontend development (Vuex, Redux, Nuxt.js, jQuery, PWAs, Tailwind CSS, MongoDB, Jest, Storybook, Git).
+Igor is a JavaScript Developer, with experience in frontend development with Vue & React and backend development with Node.js.
+He is interested in clean code and best practices for JavaScript development.
+He has joined Atomiv to share his experience in frontend development as well as to contribute to the Vue and React frontend templates.